 If the downstream flow returns an ErrorMessage, its payload (a Throwable) is treated as a regular downstream error: if there is an error-channel configured, it will be sent there, to the error flow; otherwise the payload is thrown to the caller of gateway.
 Similarly, if the error flow on the error-channel returns an ErrorMessage its payload is thrown to the caller.
 The same applies to any message with a Throwable payload.
-This can be useful in async situations when when there is a need propagate an Exception directly to the caller.
-To achieve this you can either return an Exception as the reply from some service, or simply throw it.
-Generally, even with an async flow, the framework will take care of propagating an exception thrown by the downstream flow back to the gateway.
+This can be useful in asynchronous situations when when you need to propagate an Exception directly to the caller.
+To do so, you can either return an Exception (as the reply from some service) or throw it.
+Generally, even with an asynchronous flow, the framework takes care of propagating an exception thrown by the downstream flow back to the gateway.
 The TCP Client-Server Multiplex sample demonstrates both techniques to return the exception to the caller.
-It emulates a Socket IO error to the waiting thread using an aggregator with group-timeout (see the section called "Aggregator and Group Timeout") and MessagingTimeoutException reply on the discard flow.
+It emulates a socket IO error to the waiting thread by using an aggregator with group-timeout (see the section called "Aggregator and Group Timeout") and a MessagingTimeoutException reply on the discard flow.